risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filter.md

 An valid temporal filter comprises the following components:

 - A comparision operator including `<`, `>`, `<=`, `>=` and `BETWEEN`
-- A time column as left side
+- A time column as the left side
-- A time expression with `NOW() +/- interval` as right side
+- A time expression with `NOW() +/- interval` as the right side

-Besides, the temporal filter condition must not be inside an `OR` expression.
+Besides, the temporal filter condition must not be part of an `OR` expression.
 For example, `t > NOW() - INTERVAL '1 hour' OR a > 0` is invalid.

 The following query returns all rows from the `sales` table where the `sale_date` column plus one week is greater than the current date and time.
 In other words, it will return all sales records within the past week.